Dumezweni-M/Dumezweni-M/README.md

 - 👋 Hi, I’m @Dumezweni-M
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Html and Css
+- 🌱 I’m currently learning Html, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me